 What are Meridians?

 A meridian is a pathway through which the qi flows in the body.
 Meridians work like a network all over the body.
 There are 14 major meridians, each has their own associations and functions.
 12 of them are associated with an organ (ie: Stomach meridian is related to the Stomach organ and functions).
 A majority of acupuncture points fall along the meridians.
 Many of the meridians cross one another at various points.
 These intersections allow for the interrelationships between the organs and meridians.
 Allowing one meridian or a point on one meridian to affect another.

 What bring to a treatment?

 For a first time visit please bring a completed Health History Form.
-It is best to wear loose fitting clothing to allow the best access to the acupuncture points.
+It is best to wear loose fitting clothing to allow the most access to the acupuncture points.
 Preferably able to roll up sleeves to the shoulders and knees comfortably.
 If you are using insurance please bring your insurance card with you.

 What is the Difference Between Chinese and Japanese Acupuncture?

-Both Chinese and Japanese acupuncture styles share the same underlying theory.
-Japanese acupuncture tends to use smaller needles with shallower insertions.
+Both Chinese and Japanese acupuncture styles share the same underlying theory from the same classical texts.
 Chinese acupuncture uses the tongue and pulses to help develop a diagnosis.
 Japanese acupuncture uses abdominal palpation and the pulses to help form their diagnosis.
+Japanese acupuncture tends to use smaller needles with shallower insertions.
 Both styles of acupuncture are highly effective and can benefit individuals differently.

 Often during a treatment you will be given something to do or take at home to enhance the effectiveness of treatment.
 What is given can range greatly.
 You may be given some herbs to take daily, presstack or pressballs on acupuncture points (can help stimulate a point mildly over an extended period of time), an exercise to do, or some food suggestions based on TCM theory.
 All are there to help improve the time between treatments.
 The take-home portion will not include needles or other activities that require in depth training.